 In November 2012, the luxury brand launched its e-commerce site and WeChat account, one of the most popular Chinese social networks.

 So far, the secret of Coach resides in completely understanding Chinese consumers’ needs and concerns.
 With the creation of “10 reasons” to use Coach’s e-commerce site, the American brand has demonstrated its awareness regarding worries among Chinese online shoppers such as cash-on-delivery payment, guaranteed authenticity, and easy refunds.

 Coach’s strength also resides in the fact that they know precisely how to target and create interest, as suggested by the campaign illustrated below.
 Indeed in order to attract Chinese consumers, the brand came up with a specific campaign for the Chinese New Year, which was of course advertised on all major Chinese social media platforms.

-One of Coach’s most attractive qualities is their collaboration with a wide variety of brands.
+One of Coach’s most attractive qualities is its collaboration with a wide variety of brands.
 These collaborations result in very diverse campaigns for the consumers to choose from, which can be beneficial to any shopper looking for something new and exciting.
-Those collabs are highly appreciated in China.
-They often leverage nostalgia, desire for unique design, urgency of limited edition and so on.

 Coach x Sephora